-Kipping is popular among crossfitters, helping them to complete their reps faster and to do more of them.
+Kipping is popular among cross-fitters, helping them to complete their reps faster and to do more of them.
 It involves actively pushing away from the bar as you lower yourself.
 Try doing this on a doorway pull up bar and you’re likely to dislodge the bar from its mounting position above the door frame.
 There are a number of advanced pull-up movements that are impossible on a doorway pull up unit because they involve working above the level of the bar.
-Muscle-ups is a prime example.
+Muscle-up is a prime example.
 This is a great strength and muscle developer that is best performed on outdoor equipment.

 q: Is there any way to reduce any doorway damage with doorway pull up bars?

 In most cases, a doorway pull-up bar will not do any damage to your door surrounds.
 If you use an over the top leverage mounted bar, you may, over time, end up with some tension marks or even slight scratches around the door trim.
 This problem can be alleviated by placing a piece of plywood behind the top plate of the bar which makes contact with the door trim.
 This will spread the load over a wider area, relieving the stress on any one area of the door trim.

 q: What is the difference between a pull up and a chin up?

-A lot of people get confused between pull ups and chin ups.
-In some parts of the world, they actually mean the opposite to what they mean elsewhere.
+A lot of people get confused between pull-ups and chin-ups.
+In some parts of the world, they actually mean the opposite of what they mean elsewhere.
 When we refer to the pull-up, we’re talking about the movement that involves a pronated grip with your palms facing away from your body.
 This exercise primarily targets the latissimus dorsi muscles of the upper back.